WANG-YIXUE/VisualAnalyticsPro3/README.md

 Source of data for SOM in R：assignment3.csv

-Where the data in assignment3.csv is normalized to the data in SIMD16 indicator data.xlsx.
+Where the raw data is normalised to obtain the data in assignment3.csv.
 The standardization method: Log10.
-The formula is x'=log10(x)/log10(max(xi))
+The formula is xi'=log10(x)/log10(max(xi))

 SOM analysis using R.